FelipeFagundesCosta/Game-Project/README.md

 The game has a simple objective, you have to escape this place and to do so you must find ways to get more powerfull while hiding from the enemy.

+# Playing and editing:

+If you just want to play the game, I recommend you to down

 # Controlls:

   Standard: